Towards Quantum One-Time Memories from Stateless Hardware: Security Analysis for the Token

 \paragraph{The SDP.} Having set up all required operators for the GW framework, Equation~(\ref{eqn:final1}) of Section~\ref{sscn:gw} now yields the optimal probability with which a cheating user can succeed; we reproduce Equation~(\ref{eqn:final1}) below for convenience.
 Note the subsystem ordering of $Q_1$ below is not that of Equation~(\ref{eqn:qa}), but rather $Q_1\in \operatorname{Pos}(\spa{Y}_{1,\ldots, m}\otimes \spa{X}_{1,\ldots, m+1})$ below; we have omitted explicitly including the permutation effecting this reordering to avoid clutter.
 Also, to account for the slight asymmetry in our protocol (the token sends out $m+1$ messages $\spa{X}_i$, whereas the user only sends $m$ messages $\spa{Y}_i$), we add a dummy space $\spa{Y}_{m+1}=\complex$ which models an empty $(m+1)$st message from the user to the token.

 In the analysis below, we shall sometimes analyze the optimization above, which we shall denote $\Gamma'$.
 However, note that technically it is not yet an SDP due to the quadratic constraint $Q_1\preceq p R_{m+1}$.
-It is, however, easily seen to be equivalent\footnote{We thank Jamie Sikora for pointing this out to us.} to the following bona fide SDP $\Gamma$:
+It is, however, easily seen to be equivalent to the following bona fide SDP $\Gamma$:

 Above and henceforth, we use terminology $\spa{T}_{1\cdots k}$ to denote the space $\spa{T}_1\otimes\cdots\otimes\spa{T}_k$.

 \paragraph{Warmup: A ``trivial'' solution.} We mentioned in Section~\ref{sscn:securityintuition} that obtaining a solution to $\Gamma$ which obtains the trivial bound $p\leq 1$ is not trivial.
 (Sometimes with SDPs, a scaled identity operator gives a feasible solution obtaining the desired trivial bound on the objective value; this unfortunately does not work here.)
 Let us hence warm up by demonstrating a solution attaining the trivial bound $p\leq 1$.